 Potential Impact of Texas v.
 U.S. Decision on Key Provisions of the Affordable Care Act

-On December 14, 2018, a federal trial court judge ruled that the entire Affordable Care Act (ACA) is unconstitutional.
-While the trial court’s ruling is likely not the last word on the ACA’s constitutionality, this brief considers the complex and far-reaching impact were the entire law ultimately held to be invalid.
+On December 14, 2018, a federal trial court judge ruled that the Affordable Care Act’s (ACA) individual mandate is unconstitutional and that the entire law should be struck down as a result.
+While the trial court’s ruling is likely not the last word on the ACA’s ultimate survival, this brief considers the complex and far-reaching impact were the entire law ultimately held to be invalid.

 The number of non-elderly Americans who are uninsured decreased by 19.1 million from 2010 to 2017 as the ACA went into effect.
 While the ACA’s changes to the individual insurance market – including protections for people with pre-existing conditions, creation of insurance marketplaces, and premium subsidies for low and modest income people – have been the focus of much policy debate and media coverage, the law made other sweeping changes throughout the health care system that have an impact on nearly all Americans.
 These include: the expansion of Medicaid eligibility for low-income adults; required coverage of preventive services with no cost sharing in private insurance, Medicare, and for those enrolled in the Medicaid expansion; phase-out of the “doughnut hole” gap in Medicare drug coverage; reductions in the growth of Medicare payments to health providers and insurers; new national initiatives to promote public health, the quality of care, and delivery system reforms; and a variety of tax increases to finance these changes.
 These provisions could all be overturned if the judge’s decision is upheld.